Azure/azure-sdk/docs/dotnet/introduction.md

 Currently, `Azure.Core` provides `TokenCredential` for OAuth style tokens, including MSI credentials.

-TODO: link to more info in the Azure.Core section.

 {% include requirement/MUST id="dotnet-auth-rolling-credentials" %} support changing credentials without having to create a new client instance.

 Credentials passed to the constructors must be read before every request (for example, by calling `TokenCredential.GetToken()`).

 {% include requirement/MUST id="dotnet-auth-arch-review" %} contact [adparch] if you want to add a new credential type.

-TODO: Update this with the correct new process

 {% include requirement/MAY id="dotnet-auth-connection-strings" %} offer a way to create credentials from a connection string only if the service offers a connection string via the Azure portal.